apache/spark/docs/sql-ref-syntax-ddl-drop-table.md

 -- Assumes a table named `employeetable` exists in the `userdb` database DROP TABLE userdb.employeetable;

--- Assumes a table named `employeetable` does not exists.
+-- Assumes a table named `employeetable` does not exist.
 -- Throws exception
 DROP TABLE employeetable;
 Error: org.apache.spark.sql.AnalysisException: Table or view not found: employeetable;
 (state=,code=0)

--- Assumes a table named `employeetable` does not exists,Try with IF EXISTS -- this time it will not throw exception
+-- Assumes a table named `employeetable` does not exist,Try with IF EXISTS -- this time it will not throw exception
 DROP TABLE IF EXISTS employeetable;
 ```